 However, the survey also indicated some of the challenges that our community faces: the cost of living is high; there is a lack of employment opportunities and support for new businesses; community transport is insufficient; and social and leisure activities are few and far between.
 Additionally, ours is an ageing population, with 54% of survey respondents 56-91 years of age.

 We want to meet these challenges to ensure that our community remains a special place to live for generations to come.
 Every resident of the townships of South Shawbost, Dalbeag and Dalmore is eligible to become a Company member, to stand for election as a director, to attend meetings, and to get regular updates regarding projects that the community have requested.
 We want to empower local residents, to lend people a voice and to get them involved in decision-making processes, enabling, over the coming years, real improvements and developments for our community.

 Left to right: cutting the cake at the official opening of the turbine; Carloway First Responders receiving funding; opening of the Horshader Community Growing Project.

 In 2015, we purchased our new premises – Raebhat House and after refurbishing to convert the House from a restaurant and bar to offices, we moved in.
 We now have a large open plan office on the ground floor, one smaller office, a meeting room and a larger community meeting room for social occasions.
 On our first floor, we have 2 additional office spaces which are available for community groups or businesses to use.
-Additionally, we converted the lounge bar and restaurant into an area which would facilitate the development of a small shop and café.

 We are grateful to the following funding agencies for their support: